It's 2:14 AM. Somebody walks out of a bar, or off a night shift, and their car is gone. They find the sign on the fence and call the number on it.

 2. How many rang out or hit voicemail?
 (Most phone systems will show you.
 Ours logs every one.)

-3. What's a missed call worth to you: a lost job, a stalled release, or a one-star review?
+3. What's a missed call worth to you: a stalled release, a refund, or a one-star review?

-Here's the shape of it at a $272 average job, so you can find your own line:
+Here's the shape of it at a $240 average release total, so you can find your own line:

 |---|---|---|

 Whatever your total is, that's your after-hours bill.
 You're already paying it.
-The only question is whether you pay it to nobody, to an answering service that takes messages about it, or to something that actually answers.
+The only question is whether you pay it to nobody, to a generic answering service that just takes messages about it, or to something that actually answers.

 What answering every call actually takes

 You can't staff your way out.
-Nights are too quiet to justify a dispatcher and too busy to ignore, and the calls come in bursts: a storm, a concert letting out, a lot cleared at midnight.
+Nights are too quiet to justify a full desk and too busy to ignore, and the calls come in bursts: a lot cleared at midnight, a weekend sweep, a shift change.
 Twenty calls at once, then nothing.

 That burst pattern is exactly what an AI voice agent absorbs.
 It answers on the first ring, twenty calls at a time, at 2 AM on a holiday.
 It looks the car up in your own tow data, quotes the exact fee, and gives pickup steps.
-The calls that need a human still reach a human.
+The calls that need a human, a dispute, an angry property manager, still reach a human.
 The other several hundred a week stop costing you anything at all.
-If you're weighing your options, start with our guide to answering services for towing.
+See how the whole call runs in how an AI voice agent for private property towing works.

 FAQ

-How much does a missed call cost a towing company?
+How much does a missed release call cost a parking-management operator?

 It depends on the call.
-A missed roadside job is worth the full tow, often $150 to $300 or more, and it usually transfers straight to a competitor.
-A missed release call rarely loses the job but adds counter time and review risk.
-Studies put the average cost of a missed call in the hundreds once lost work and reputation are counted.
+A missed release call rarely loses the fee itself, but it stalls the release, adds counter time, and risks a refund when the caller shows up unprepared or disputes the charge.
+Studies of small businesses put the average cost of a missed call in the hundreds of dollars once lost time and reputation are counted.

 What percentage of calls do businesses miss?

 A 2024 study of 85 businesses across 58 industries found only about 37.8% of calls were answered by a live person.
 Other research puts unanswered calls at small businesses near 62%.
-Towing skews worse after hours, when the phone is busiest and least staffed.
+Release and enforcement lines skew worse after hours, when the phone is busiest and least staffed.

 Do people call back after a missed call?

-How do I calculate the cost of missed calls for my towing company?
+How do I calculate the cost of missed release calls for my operation?

-Pull three numbers from last week's phone bill: how many calls came in after hours, how many rang out or hit voicemail, and the average value of a job.
-Multiply missed billable calls by job value, then add the softer costs of stalled releases and negative reviews.
+Pull three numbers from last week's phone bill: how many calls came in after hours, how many rang out or hit voicemail, and the average release-fee total.
+Multiply missed calls by fee value, then add the softer costs of stalled releases, refunds, and negative reviews.

-How can a towing company stop missing calls?
+How can a parking-management operator stop missing calls?

 You cannot economically staff the night shift for calls that arrive in bursts.
-A 24/7 AI voice agent answers every call on the first ring, looks up the vehicle, quotes the fee, and hands off to a human when needed, so calls stop going to voicemail or a competitor.
+A 24/7 AI voice agent answers every call on the first ring, looks up the vehicle in your tow data, quotes the exact fee, and hands off to a human when needed, so calls stop going to voicemail or turning into disputes.

 Key takeaways

-- A missed call is never free.
-You pay in lost jobs, stalled releases, and one-star reviews.
+- A missed release call is never free.
+You pay in stalled releases, refunds, and one-star reviews.

-- Most unanswered calls are gone: around 85% who hit voicemail never call back, and most dial a competitor.
+- Most unanswered calls are gone: around 85% who hit voicemail never call back.

-- Release calls come back as arguments at your counter, and as reviews property managers read.
+- Release calls come back as arguments at your counter, and as reviews property managers read before they renew.

 - You can't economically staff the night shift.
-An AI voice agent for towing absorbs the burst and answers every call.
+An AI voice agent for private property towing absorbs the burst and answers every call.